Skip to contents

 • ways to partition alleles into clusters of identity-by-descent

 We enumerate all possible relationship graphs between haploid genotypes, where pairs of genotypes can either be clones, siblings, or strangers.
 The likelihood of a sequence of recurrence states can be determined from the likelihood of all relationship graphs compatible with said sequence.
-More details on the enumeration and likelihood calculation of relationship graphs can be found in enumerate_RGs and RG_inference respectively.
+More details on the enumeration of relationship graphs can be found in enumerate_RGs.
 For each relationship graph, the model sums over all possible identity-by-descent partitions.
-Because some relationship graphs are compatible with more identity-by-descent partitions than others, the log p(Y|RG) progress bar does not necessarily increment uniformly.
+Because some graphs are compatible with more partitions than others, the log p(Y|RG) progress bar may advance non-uniformly.
+We do not recommend running `compute_posterior() when the total genotype count (sum of MOIs) exceeds eight because there are too many relationship graphs.

 Notable model assumptions and limitations: